sqzmilmao/financial-garden/README.md

 ## Project Goals

-The platform addresses key challenges in youth financial education by making learning interactive and rewarding.
+The platform addresses key challenges in financial education by making learning interactive and rewarding.
 It aims to increase financial literacy, encourage responsible spending and saving, promote charitable giving, and establish long-term positive financial habits.

 ## Development